moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/proxy-accounts.md

 ![Add a proxy account from the Accounts page of Polkadot.js Apps](/images/node-operators/block-producers/operational-tasks/proxy/proxy-3.webp)

-Then take the following steps:
+Then, take the following steps:

 1. Select the account you would like to set as a proxy
 2. Select the proxy type